php-fig/fig-standards/proposed/http-message.md

      * @see http://php.net/move_uploaded_file
      * @param string $targetPath Path to which to move the uploaded file.
      * @throws \InvalidArgumentException if the $path specified is invalid.
-     * @throws \RuntimeException on any error during the move operation, or on
+     * @throws \RuntimeException on any error during the move operation.
-     *     the second or subsequent call to the method.
+     * @throws \RuntimeException on the second or subsequent call to the method.
      */
     public function moveTo($targetPath);